nextblock-ai/ratatoskr/README.md

 # Ratatoskr

 Ratatoskr is an AI-powered coding assistant that helps you search and replace text in files using regular expressions it returns in response to your code requests.
-Rototoskr leverages the power of OpenAI's GPT-4 to understand your instructions and perform the required modifications to the files.
+Ratatoskr leverages the power of OpenAI's GPT-4 to understand your instructions and perform the required modifications to the files.

 ## Features